-Skull masks can make for very spooky costumes at Halloween or other costumed celebrations.
-Making your own skull mask, using only a few simple items from your local craft store, allows you to personalize and customize it, while also providing a creative afternoon activity for you and your kids.
+Human skull masks can make for very spooky costumes for Halloween dress up or other costumed celebrations.
+Making your own Halloween mask using only a few simple items from your local craft store allows you to personalize and customize it while also providing a fun craft DIY project for you and your kids.

 Things You'll Need